roualdes/MATH131/_sources/help.md

 ## Common error messages

-## Where can I get help using R outside of class time?
+## Where can I get help using Python outside of class time?

 ### From a live person